In 2016, Dan was traveling full-time and Becca was in New York City, where we both met.

 In the beginning of 2020, we had planned to go to Italy and Israel for two weddings in the summer.
 We were planning on traveling in Eastern Europe, maybe Ukraine, or the Caucasus region (Georgia?
 Azerbaijan?), for a month in between both of these weddings.

-Starting in about March 2020, our travel plans were cancelled and travel never looked so different.
+Starting in about March 2020, our travel plans were canceled and travel never looked so different.
 Because of the pandemic, we chose to stay in New York City and limit our exposure to people.
 We know that the travel industry is changing and we’re taking time to adjust to what the new normal is (we’re writing this at the end of September, 2020).

 During this time spent indoors and somewhat quarantined, we started building out our Remote Work section.
 Because we were mostly working from home, we had learned a lot of new tips and tricks to become more productive and efficient.